By Billy Stockwell, Climate Correspondent, and Teddy Coward, Co-Editor-in-Chief

 The planned actions mark a new approach for the environmental campaigners, with smaller, more targeted interventions, rather than the more controversial mass civil disobedience and arrest strategy previously used by the group.

 The group’s demonstrations are specifically demanding a Climate & Ecological Emergency (CEE) Bill, drafted by climate activists, scientists and policy-makers, to be legislated by the UK parliament.
-XR Youth Bristol is a seperately-organised youth wing of Extinction Rebellion, for young people up to the age of 30.
+XR Youth Bristol is a separately-organised youth wing of Extinction Rebellion, for young people up to the age of 30.

 The two XR Youth members began their demonstration on the iconic landmark at 9pm yesterday, Thursday 28 August, by locking themselves together on the road in an ‘arm lock’.